19hours/sg-statutes/Acts/Casino Control Act.md

 [Banking Act, s.
 15]

-### Control of substantial shareholdings in casino operator
+### Control of substantial shareholdings in corporation with casino licence

-65\.—(1) No person shall, on or after the appointed day —
+65\.—(1) No person shall, on or after the relevant date in relation to a corporation —

-(a) become a substantial shareholder of a casino operator; or
+(a) become a substantial shareholder of that corporation; or

+[Act 36 of 2012 wef 31/01/2013]

-(b) enter into any agreement or arrangement, whether oral or in writing and whether express or implied, to act together with any other person with respect to the acquisition, holding or disposal of, or the exercise of rights in relation to, their interests in voting shares of an aggregate of 5% or more of the total votes attached to all voting shares in a casino operator,
+(b) enter into any agreement or arrangement, whether oral or in writing and whether express or implied, to act together with any other person with respect to the acquisition, holding or disposal of, or the exercise of rights in relation to, their interests in voting shares of an aggregate of 5% or more of the total votes attached to all voting shares in that corporation,

+[Act 36 of 2012 wef 31/01/2013]

 without first obtaining the approval of the Minister.

+[Act 36 of 2012 wef 31/01/2013]

 (2) Subject to section 67(4), no person who —

-(a) immediately before the appointed day, is a substantial shareholder of a casino operator shall continue to be such a shareholder unless he has, within 6 months after the appointed day or such longer period as the Minister may allow, applied to the Minister for approval to continue to be such a shareholder; or
+(a) immediately before the relevant date in relation to a corporation, is a substantial shareholder of that corporation shall continue to be such a shareholder unless he has, within 6 months after the relevant date or such longer period as the Minister may allow, applied to the Minister for approval to continue to be such a shareholder; or

+[Act 36 of 2012 wef 31/01/2013]

-(b) at any time before the appointed day, has entered into any agreement or arrangement referred to in subsection (1)(b) shall continue to be a party to such an agreement or arrangement unless he has, within 6 months after the appointed day or such longer period as the Minister may allow, applied to the Minister for approval to continue to be a party to such an agreement or arrangement.
+(b) at any time before the relevant date, has entered into any agreement or arrangement referred to in subsection (1)(b) shall continue to be a party to such an agreement or arrangement unless he has, within 6 months after the relevant date or such longer period as the Minister may allow, applied to the Minister for approval to continue to be a party to such an agreement or arrangement.

+[Act 36 of 2012 wef 31/01/2013]

 [Banking Act, s.
 15A]

-### Control of shareholdings and voting power in casino operator
+### Control of shareholdings and voting power in corporation with casino licence

-66\.—(1) No person shall, on or after the appointed day, become —
+66\.—(1) No person shall, on or after the relevant date in relation to a corporation, become —

-(a) a 12% controller;

-(b) a 20% controller; or

-(c) an indirect controller,

-of a casino operator without first obtaining the approval of the Minister.

-(2) Subject to section 67(4), no person who, immediately before the appointed day, is —

 (a) a 12% controller;